-Zsivágó is an adorable café and bar nestled on a quiet side street in District 6, under the radar of most people, a short block from the high-end boutiques of the tourist-heavy Andrássy Avenue.
-Every time I go, I feel a sense of discovery.
-The snug interior comes with maroon and white floral wallpapers, dense carpeting, and small, round tables.
+Zsivágó is an adorable café and bar nestled on a quiet side street in District 6, under the radar of most people even though it's just a short block from the high-end boutiques of Andrássy Avenue.
+Every time I go here, I feel a sense of discovery.
+The snug interior features antique furnitures, maroon and white floral wallpapers, dense carpeting, and small, round tables.

-In the afternoons, people come here for meetings, and freelancers camp out with their laptops.
-Come evening, a reserved but decidedly bohemian atmosphere exudes from the space, where alcohol is consumed in generous quantities and philosophical musings fill the high-ceilinged room.
-Plenty of nooks and crannies, both on the ground floor and upstairs, make Café Zsivágó an ideal date spot.
-Besides beer, (hot) wine, and spirits, they also serve hot chocolate and tea.
-If you get hungry, try their Polish pierogies (€1).
+In the afternoons, many freelancers camp out here with their laptops.
+Come evening, a mainly local crowd shows up and Hungarian chatter fills the high-ceilinged room.
+Plenty of nooks and crannies, both on the ground floor and upstairs, make Café Zsivágó an ideal date spot, too.
+Besides wine, beer, and tea, there's also hot chocolate, and if you get hungry, go for the Polish pierogies (€1).